Watts-Lab/task-mapping/tasks/Recall Word Lists.md

 # Summary
-Participants recalled word lists in two sessions, in session one, they recalled words presented by an adio player independently.
+Participants recalled word lists in two sessions, in session one, they recalled words presented by an audio player independently.
 In session two they were assigned to pairs or worked as indivduals to recall the materials.

 # References
 Main Paper: https://www.researchgate.net/profile/Masanobu-Takahashi/publication/6487298_Does_collaborative_remembering_reduce_false_memories/links/5a2729d00f7e9b71dd0c8b22/Does-collaborative-remembering-reduce-false-memories.pdf